projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

   > policy at all, so in practice it is as if untracked policies do not apply
   > to this flow.

-- Pre-DNAT policies apply.

-- Normal policies do not apply - by design, because Calico enforces the destination workload's ingress policy in this case.

-For packets that arrive on a host interface and are destined for a local server in the host namespace:
+For packets that arrive on a host interface and are destined for a local server process in the host namespace:

 - Untracked, pre-DNAT and normal policies all apply.